 We appreciate that noise created at night can cause greater disturbance to people.
 It is generally quieter at night and the majority of people are trying to sleep.
 Also, night noise may seem worse in the summer, when people are more likely to sleep with windows open.

 Although there is not a ban on flights at night, since the 1960s, the Government has been placing restrictions on night flights.
 There are no scheduled flights between 11pm and 4:30am.
 The airport is currently very tightly restricted by the Government in terms of the numbers of planes that can land during these sensitive times.
 The Government consult on the rules every 5 years and it’s their job to balance the economic benefits of night flights with the social impacts.
-The Government are due to review these restrictions in 2016 in preparation of a new regime commencing in 2017.
+The Government are due to review these restrictions in 2017.

 Number of flights at night